-NIPA 44th Mid-career Management Course Delegation Visits PITB - UrduPoint
+NIPA 44th Mid-Career Management Course Delegation Visits PITB - UrduPoint

+A delegation from the National Institute of Public Administration (NIPA) Lahore visited the Punjab Information Technology Board (PITB) as part of the 44th Mid-Career Management Course (MCMC) to gain insights into the Information and Communication Technology (ICT) interventions introduced by the Government of Punjab

-LAHORE, (UrduPoint / Pakistan Point News - 18th Aug, 2025) A delegation from the National Institute of Public Administration (NIPA) Lahore visited the Punjab Information Technology board (PITB) as part of the 44th Mid-Career Management Course (MCMC) to gain insights into the Information and Communication Technology (ICT) interventions introduced by the Punjab government.
+LAHORE (UrduPoint / Pakistan Point News - 18th Aug, 2025) A delegation from the National Institute of Public Administration (NIPA) Lahore visited the Punjab Information Technology Board (PITB) as part of the 44th Mid-Career Management Course (MCMC) to gain insights into the Information and Communication Technology (ICT) interventions introduced by the Government of Punjab.

 Conducted under the training module “ICT Interventions for Effective Service Delivery”, the visit aimed at enhancing the capacity of mid-career officers by familiarizing them with Punjab’s digital governance initiatives.